Hearing Aids and Appliances

 How to apply

-Current client
+Current client:

 Apply for a new condition using the Disablement Pension application form.

-Disablement Pension application form [PDF, 1.2 MB]
+Disablement Pension application form [PDF, 886 KB]

-Not a current client
+Not a current client:

 What form you use to apply will depend on when you served.